nlfiedler/segarray/README.md

-# Segmented Array
+# Segment Array

-This crate contains an implementation of a segmented array (also known as a segmented list), as described in this [blog post](https://danielchasehooper.com/posts/segment_array/):
+This crate contains an implementation of a segment array (also known as a segmented list), as described in this [blog post](https://danielchasehooper.com/posts/segment_array/):

 > A data structure with constant time indexing, stable pointers, and works well
 > with arena allocators. ...
 The idea is straight forward: the structure